Chrbyamanakoko/Keylogger-/Installing-on-Linux.md

 `RECORD extension version 1.13`

 The keylogger is now running!
 It will log your strokes to the file you specified.
 Stop it by hitting the grave key.
-Thats the one under escape on a standard keyboard.
+That's the one under escape on a standard keyboard.

 ---